 Appendix A includes the revised OIICS, SOC, and NAICS codes that have been implemented in the Commission's SDS database.
-Appendix B reflects the revised OIICS, SOC, and NAICS codes that have been implemented for the fatal statistics beginning in 2011, as well as the former OIICS, SOC, and NAICS codes for fatality statistics ending in 2010.
+Appendix B reflects the revised OIICS, SOC, and NAICS codes that have been implemented for the fatal statistics beginning in 2011.